 You can download the file from the original link up to 30 days after receiving the email from the British Library.
 This file can be saved on your PC and then accessed for a further 3 years.
 Due to copyright restrictions, you may only print one copy.

 No. Inter-Library Loans are for your personal and private study only.
-If the chapter/article is required for teaching (e.g., appears on a reading list) then lecturers should make a Library Scanning Service for Academic Staff request.
+If the chapter/article is required for teaching (e.g., appears on a reading list) then lecturers should make a Library Scanning Service for Teaching Staff request.